Houston Ballet: Dance

 In 1982, Sandra Organ, a Nebraska native, joined the Houston Ballet and became its first African American ballerina at the age of 19.
 She was promoted to soloist, and remained with the Houston Ballet until her retirement, fifteen years later.

 In 1990 Lauren Anderson became the Houston Ballet's first African-American principal dancer.
 Anderson continued to dance with the Houston Ballet until her retirement in 2006 at the age of 41.

 In July 1995, the Houston Ballet became the first full American ballet company invited by the Chinese government to tour the country.
 An estimated 500 million people witnessed Houston Ballet's production of Romeo and Juliet when the company's opening night performance was telecast live on Chinese television.

 Orchestra

 Houston Ballet's first performance with a live orchestra was with the Houston Symphony.
 Together, they performed The Nutcracker in December 1972.

 In 1983, Stevenson hired Glenn Langdon as music director.
 Langdon implemented the concept of a fully auditioned orchestra and increased the size of the string section.
 Langdon left Houston Ballet in 1989.
 After his departure, a series of guest conductors led the next season, including John Lanchbery and Jack Everly.

 Ermanno Florio, who had been a guest conductor during the 1991–92 season, was appointed music director in 1992.
+Florio retired at the end of 2023-2024 season, and Simon Thew was promoted from associate conductor to chief conductor and music director.

-The Houston Ballet Orchestra currently sits at 61 part-time professional musicians with 56 core members.
-Additionally, there are eight full-time professional pianists and several part-time pianists and percussionists who play for classes and rehearsals.
+During the 2025-2026 season, the Houston Ballet Orchestra was made up of 66 musicians.
+Additionally, there are many full-time professional pianists and several part-time pianists and percussionists who play for classes and rehearsals.